 Malaysia pulls out of Hong Kong football friendly over protest worries

-Hong Kong has been rocked by increasingly violent demonstrations over the past three months, with protesters calling for democracy and complaining that freedoms in the semi-autonomous city have been eroded under Beijing's rule.
+Hong Kong has been rocked by increasingly violent demonstrations over the past three months, with protesters complaining that freedoms in the semi-autonomous city have been eroded under Beijing's rule.

 Stuart Ramalingam, secretary-general of the Malaysian football body, told AFP the match was being delayed "in view of the civil unrest" which could make Hong Kong unsafe for visiting players.